Early Years Foundation - Reception and nursery

 - Expressive arts and design

 The provision of the curriculum ensures that children experience a full range of learning opportunities including child initiated, teacher directed and group learning.
 Learning takes place both indoors and outdoors.

-Reading and writing are taught through the use of synthetic phonics (Jolly Phonics letters and sounds) and is supported by a structured reading scheme (Oxford Reading Tree).
+Reading is taught through the use of synthetic phonics (Read Write Inc) and is supported by a structured book band reading system.

 The pupils in KS1 follow the National Curriculum subjects as well as personal, social, health education with citizenship.